bitcart/bitcart-docker/README.md

 Basically via deployment steps above (:

-Here are the commands used on our demo, as of July 2022, Bitcart Version 0.6.7.8:
+Here are the commands used on our demo, as of October 2024, Bitcart Version 0.8.0.0:

 ```bash
 sudo su -